 Views From Piazza

 Many people make the mistake of believing that this piazza existed since the birth of Florence or that it was designed by Michelangelo.
 Actually, it is a rather recent addition to the list of monuments in Florence, created in 1869 by Florentine architect Giuseppe Poggi, as part of a major restructuring of the city walls.
 Today, the piazza is filled with tourists, vendors, and a bronze replica of Michelangelo’s David.
 As many know, the original is displayed at the Accademia Gallery.

-When walking down from this piazza, take a stroll as you emerge in the delightful little Oltrarno neighborhood of San Niccolò.
+When walking down from this piazza, take a stroll as you emerge into the delightful little Oltrarno neighborhood of San Niccolò.
 It is quite beautiful.

 How to Get There